 WASHINGTON — The following statement was released by American Farm Bureau Federation President Zippy Duvall:

-For more articles concerning agricultural policy, click here.
+For more articles concerning trade issues, click here.